altocodenl/acweb/docs/terms-of-service.md

    * **Spamming**: No one wants unsolicited commercial emails.
 We don’t tolerate folks (including their bots) using Altocode's products for spamming purposes.
 If your emails don’t pass muster with [CAN-SPAM](https://www.ftc.gov/tips-advice/business-center/guidance/can-spam-act-compliance-guide-business) or any other anti-spam law, it’s not allowed.
    * **Cybersquatting**: We don’t like username extortionists.
 If you purchase an Altocode's product account in someone else’s name and then try to sell that account to them, you are [cybersquatting](https://www.law.cornell.edu/uscode/text/15/1125).
 Cybersquatting accounts are subject to immediate cancelation.
    * **Violence, or threats thereof**: If an activity qualifies as violent crime in the European Union or where you live, you may not use Altocode's products to plan, perpetrate, or threaten that activity.
-3. You are responsible for all content posted and activity that occurs under your account.
-That includes content posted by others who either: (a) have access to your login credentials; or (b) have their own logins under your account.
-4. You must be a human.
-Accounts registered by “bots” or other automated methods are not permitted.

 ## Payment, Refunds, and Plan Changes

 1. If you are using a free version of one of our Services, it is really free: we do not ask you for your credit card and — just like for customers who pay for our Services — we do not sell your data.
 2. For paid Services that offer a free trial, we explain the length of trial when you sign up.
 After the trial period, you need to pay in advance to keep using the Service.
 If you do not pay, we will freeze your account and it will be inaccessible until you make payment.
 If your account has been frozen for a while, we will queue it up for auto-cancellation.
 3. If you are upgrading from a free plan to a paid plan, we will charge your card immediately and your billing cycle starts on the day of upgrade.
 For other upgrades or downgrades in plan level, the new rate starts from the next billing cycle.
 4. All fees are exclusive of all taxes, levies, or duties imposed by taxing authorities.
 Where required, we will collect those taxes on behalf of the taxing authority and remit those taxes to taxing authorities.

 ## Cancellation and Termination

 1. You are solely responsible for properly canceling your account.
 Within each of our Services, we provide a simple no-questions-asked cancellation link.
 You can find instructions for how to cancel your account in your 'Account' in each Service.
 An email or phone request to cancel your account is not automatically considered cancellation.
 If you need help cancelling your account, you can always contact us.
 2. All of your content will be inaccessible from the Services immediately upon cancellation.
 Within 30 days, all content will be permanently deleted from active systems and logs.
 Within 60 days, all content will be permanently deleted from our backups.
 We cannot recover this information once it has been permanently deleted.
 If you want to keep a copy of your data, please export it before cancelling your account.
 3. If you cancel the Service before the end of your current paid up month, your cancellation will take effect immediately, and you will not be charged again.
 We do not automatically prorate unused time in the last billing cycle.
 4. We have the right to suspend or terminate your account and refuse any and all current or future use of our Services for any reason at any time.
 Suspension means you and any other users on your account will not be able to access the account or any content in the account.
 Termination will furthermore result in the deletion of your account or your access to your account, and the forfeiture and relinquishment of all content in your account.
 We also reserve the right to refuse the use of the Services to anyone for any reason at any time.
 There are some things we staunchly stand against and this clause is how we exercise that stance.
 5. Verbal, physical, written or other abuse (including threats of abuse or retribution) of Company employee or officer will result in immediate account termination.

 ## Modifications to the Service and Prices